ET-Technologies/Computer-Pointer-Controller/README.md

 ## Demo
-If you want to run the program, do the following:
+If you want to run the program, following arguments are nessesary:

 **1. cd to main folder**